 What do you want your visitors to do?
 Answer this question before you start the copy, plan the design, or add one element to your landing page.

-Your call-to-action also works hand-in-hand with the design of the page.
+Your call to action also works hand-in-hand with the design of the page.
 Make sure your button copy has some relation to your header copy.
-Remember, the contents of the page should flow together to conversion.
+Remember, the contents of the page should flow together to inspire conversions.

-How this helps conversion rates: When you know what you want to happen, you're better able to convey this to leads.
+How CTAs help conversion rates: When you know what you want to happen, you're better able to convey this to your leads.
 The easier you make it for them to understand the action they should take, the more likely they are to take it.

 Split Test Individual Sections of Your Landing Page

 A/B testing is your best friend when it comes to better metrics for landing pages.
-A/B testing helps you figure out what is working on a small scale, dwindling the page down to only the best components that improve your marketing efforts.
+A/B testing helps you figure out what's working on a small scale, whittling the page down to only the components that improve your marketing efforts.

-How this helps conversion rates: Split testing can help you get your best landing page design, speak directly to your audience, and know what works.
+How A/B testing helps conversion rates: Split testing can help you determine your best landing page design, speak directly to your audience, and know what works.
 While you'll likely split test multiple times before you know what works, it's an invaluable tool in your marketing playbook.
-Split test until you have a good idea of what is working for your audience and what isn't.
+Split test until you have a good idea of what's working for your audience and what isn't.

 Do you have a secret weapon for landing page conversions?
 Let us know in the comments!